 In fairness, there is very little regulation of the area presently and it is a little bit of a minefield in finding someone that can add value to your team or organisation.
 This article is written in the context of an Irish sport psychology setting.

-Here, self-titled “experts” trade on a personal story of triumph where their inspiring tales of overcoming the odds to achieve a huge personal feat is sold as sport psychology - even if it leaves you or your group in a state of momentary boost.
-While your athlete’s may be boosted by their inspiring tale, they are rarely if ever left with a skill-set or action plan to tackle their own issues or performance impediments.
+Here, self-titled “experts” trade on a personal story of triumph where their inspiring tales of overcoming the odds to achieve a huge personal feat is sold as sport psychology - often leaving you or your group in a state of momentary boost.
+While your athlete’s may be boosted by their inspiring tale, they are rarely if ever left with a skill-set or action plan to tackle their own performance impediments.

 Would you ask somebody who has got a knee operation to perform surgery on your knee?